Drawing into watercolour painting

 • Presentations and group discussion

-This course is supported by Google Classroom as a Virtual Learning Environment.
-When you log on you will be able to access course material, presentations, and handouts etc.
+This course may be supported by Google Classroom as a Virtual Learning Environment.
+When you log on you will be able to access course material, presentations, and handouts etc. and may be asked to complete learner progress records.
+You can find help via the student help centre on the City Lit website.

 Are there any other costs?
 Is there anything I need to bring?